Activation function dependence of the storage capacity of treelike neural networks

 However, for nonlinear activation functions, one generically expects the energy landscape to become locally non-convex, and for replica symmetry breaking (RSB) to occur \cite{mezard1987spin,talagrand2003spin,engel1992storage,barkai1992broken,baldassi2019properties,engel2001statistical}.
 The RS estimate of the capacity is therefore only an upper bound, and one must account for RSB effects in order to obtain a more accurate estimate \cite{mezard1987spin,talagrand2003spin,engel1992storage,barkai1992broken,baldassi2019properties,engel2001statistical,monasson1995weight}.
 To that end, we have calculated the capacity under a one-step replica-symmetry-breaking (1-RSB) ansatz, extending the results of earlier work \cite{engel1992storage,barkai1992broken,baldassi2019properties} to arbitrary activation functions.
 Under the 1-RSB ansatz, the replicas are divided into groups of size $m$, with inter-group overlap $q_{0}$ and intra-group overlap $q_{1}$.
 Then, the capacity is extracted by taking the limit $q_{1} \uparrow 1$, $m \downarrow 0$, with $r \equiv m / (1-q_{1})$ finite \cite{engel1992storage,barkai1992broken,baldassi2019properties,engel2001statistical,mezard1987spin}.

 As detailed in Appendix \ref{app:sec:1rsb}, this calculation yields an expression for $\alpha_{\textrm{1-RSB}}$ as the solution to a two-dimensional minimization problem over $q_{0}$ and $r$.
 Importantly, the finite-capacity condition at 1-RSB is the same as that with RS.
 For functions in $\mathcal{H}^{1}(\gamma)$, the resulting minimization problem must usually be solved numerically, hence we give results for only a few tractable examples.
-For these examples, we illustrate this minimization problem by plotting its landscape in Figure \ref{fig:1rsb_minimization}.
-For comparison purposes, we include the landscape for linear activation functions, for which RSB does not occur \cite{talagrand2003spin,gardner1988space,gardner1988optimal,shcherbina2003rigorous}.
-For ReLU, we obtain $\alpha_{\textrm{1-RSB}} \simeq 2.66428$ at $(q_{0}^{\ast},r^{\ast}) \simeq (0.75716, 16.6374)$.
-This result is slightly lower than the $\alpha_{\textrm{1-RSB}} \simeq 2.92$ reported by \cite{baldassi2019properties}, a discrepancy which likely results from differences in numerical analysis (see Appendix \ref{app:sec:examples}).
+RSB does not occur for linear activation functions \cite{talagrand2003spin,gardner1988space,gardner1988optimal,shcherbina2003rigorous}.
+For ReLU, we obtain $\alpha_{\textrm{1-RSB}} \simeq 2.66428$ at $(q_{0}^{\ast},r^{\ast}) \simeq (0.75716, 16.6374)$, which is consistent with the result of \citet{baldassi2019properties} (see \footnote{In the published version of their Letter, \citet{baldassi2019properties} reported a value of $\alpha_{\textrm{1-RSB}} \simeq 2.92$.
+After the appearance of our work in preprint form, they found that this result was incorrect (see Appendix \ref{app:sec:examples}); their revised estimate of $\alpha_{\textrm{1-RSB}} \simeq 2.6643$ agrees with our results.}).
 For erf, we obtain $\alpha_{\textrm{1-RSB}} \simeq 2.37500$ at $(q_{0}^{\ast},r^{\ast}) \simeq (0.75463, 7.75682)$.
-Finally, for the quadratic, we have $\alpha_{\textrm{1-RSB}}(\kappa = 0) \simeq 3.37466$ at $(q_{0}^{\ast},r^{\ast}) \simeq (0.28452, 6.39299)$.
+Finally, for the quadratic, we have $\alpha_{\textrm{1-RSB}} \simeq 3.37466$ at $(q_{0}^{\ast},r^{\ast}) \simeq (0.28452, 6.39299)$.
 In Figure \ref{fig:diagram}, we plot the 1-RSB capacity for these activation functions at nonzero margins.
-The gap between the RS and 1-RSB results for the quadratic is larger than that for erf or ReLU, both in the numerical value of the capacity and in the difference between the inter- and intra-group overlaps.
+The gap between the RS and 1-RSB results for the quadratic is larger than that for erf or ReLU, both in the numerical value of the capacity and in the difference between $q_{0}^{\ast}$ and $q_{1}^{\ast}$.
 Though the capacities at 1-RSB are reduced relative to the RS result, their ordering for these activation functions is preserved.